 Wendell Berry’s passage below from his essay Think Little is applicable to us all- right now.
 “The standards of behavior” of a consumer is to caught in a web of thinking about “kind and quantity” and we are caught when we believe that our consumer preferences will change things but we fail to see that we must reject the whole consumer lifestyle (of kind and quantity) and live a completely different way to have any hope of living how we are designed as healthy, whole, holy and human beings.

-Again- the number one killer in America is still not Covid- it is heart disease – and most cases of heart disease are caused by what we do and do not eat.
+Again- the number one killer in America is still not Covid- it is diet-related disease – which is caused by what we do and do not eat.

-It’s interesting that in the land of the free that the mass majority of Americans have taken from themselves their own freedoms- to be free of sickness and disease (which is also the working definition of health) – this means that we have taken away our own health and our right to be healthy and as consumers we have refused the responsibility to treat our bodies as holy temples.
+It’s interesting that in the land of the free that the mass majority of Americans have taken from themselves their own freedoms- to be free of sickness and disease (which is also the working definition of health) – this means that we have taken away our own health and our right to be healthy.
+As consumers, with a Christian option, we have refused the responsibility to treat our bodies as holy temples.

-The consumer has been led to believe that we can refuse to love God, ourselves and our neighbors with all our heart, mind, soul and strength -and we can cover over this void where love should be and we replace love with our rules, religion, rhetoric, reasons, rights, rationalizations and revolutions.
+Furthermore, the consumer with his or her Christian option, has been led to believe that we can refuse to love God, ourselves and our neighbors with all our heart, mind, soul and strength -and we can cover over this void where love should be and we replace love with our rules, religion, rhetoric, reasons, rights, rationalizations and revolutions.
 More than ever, it seems we must realize our ignorance and arrogance, and repent of our full participation in a consumer lifestyle that has encouraged and justified the using of every thing and every one as a means to our own pleasurable ends while marching us straight to nihilism.